unstoppabledomains/dev-docs/domain-distribution-and-management/quickstart/retrieve-an-api-key.md

 This page explains the process for creating an account and applying to become an authorized partner for Unstoppable Domains.

 :::warning
 The Partner API only supports domains and wallets on the Polygon L2 network.
-See the [Polygon Developer Integration Guide](/manage-domains/polygon-release-notes.md) to get started.
 :::

 ## Step 1: Sign Up to Partner Dashboard